Legitcode/ReactJSNews/posts/2015-12-12-isomorphic-react-in-real-life.md

 Here is the issue on Github ["Prefixing breaks server rendering"](https://github.com/FormidableLabs/radium/issues/201).
 Yes, there is a solution for it now: using Radium's autoprefixer on client side and detect browser by user-agent and insert different prefixes (with [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer)) for requests from different browser on server.
 I tried, but that time the solution was not reliable.
 Maybe now it works better (you can check it by your own :)).

 The second problem is that you cannot use media queries.
-Your server does not have any information about your browser window size, resolution, orientation etc. Here is a related issue https://github.com/FormidableLabs/radium/issues/53.
+Your server does not have any information about your browser window size, resolution, orientation etc. Here is a [related issue](https://github.com/FormidableLabs/radium/issues/53).

 **Solution that works**